-ART 102 - Design

-or ART 107 - Drawing

-ART 118 - Painting I or ART 221 - Sculpture I

-Graduation Skills

-The Critical Thinking (CT) graduation skill is embedded throughout the offered courses and is met by completing the major.
+ART 102 - Design or ART 107 - Drawing ART 118 - Painting I or ART 221 - Sculpture I Art History majors must participate in a group exhibition and review in their junior year, followed by creating and curating a research-based exhibition with faculty review in their senior year.
+Graduation Skills The Critical Thinking (CT) graduation skill is embedded throughout the offered courses and is met by completing the major.
 The graduation skills in Speaking (S) and Writing (W) are embedded in the upper division art history courses and are met by completing the major.
-The graduation skill in Quantitative Reasoning (QR) is met by completing the following courses:

-QR: PHY 119, MAT 145, MAT 146, GST 200, or PHI 230.
+The graduation skill in Quantitative Reasoning (QR) is met by completing the following courses: QR: PHY 119, MAT 145, MAT 146, MAT163, GST 200, or PHI 230.
 Transfer students must consult an advisor about potential adjustments to their course requirements to fulfill each of these skills.

-Note: Students planning a double major in studio art and art history or a major/minor combination should meet with a department advisor to plan appropriately.

-Departmental Honors

-GPA of 3.50 in the major and overall, portfolio of artwork (studio majors) or research (art history majors) reflecting the highest quality work, and Art Department-approved special projects and/or research.
+Double Major Students planning a double major in studio art and art history or a major/minor combination should meet with a department advisor to plan appropriately.
+Departmental Honors GPA of 3.50 in the major and overall, portfolio of artwork (studio majors) or research (art history majors) reflecting the highest quality work, and Art Department-approved special projects and/or research.
 Application should be made to the department chair before the last term of the senior year.

-Studio Art Minor
+Studio Art Minor Five courses including:

-Five courses including

 ART 107 - Drawing

 ART 240 - Art History Survey

 Three additional studio courses.